BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/JSON-localStorage.md

 ## Setup

-For this walkthrough, prepare a simple web page for JSON experimentation:
+For this walkthrough, prepare a simple web page for JSON experimentation.
+Call it "page.html" and put it in an empty folder:

 ```html
 <html>